 Gayvin is three women in one: Writer, teacher and part-time super hero.
-She has been known to talk in her character’s voices, confusing her family as to which character they're speaking to at breakfast.
+She has been known to talk in her character’s voices, confusing her family as to which character they’re speaking to at breakfast.
 She jumps out of a perfectly good planes, dances at all hours of the wee mornings and regularly visits the Fairy World.
 Located in an idealistic town where a train runs through it, she has been known to regularly get lost in her imagination, forget to eat while writing and talk with tiny fairies about the magical world where they dwell.
 Gayvin received a BA from University of Southern California in Gender Studies and a MFA from the American Film Institute in Screenwriting.
-She has been a part of a professional writer's group since 2007, co-ghost wrote a published novel, consulted and counseled writers, had scripts optioned, won awards, mentored graduate candidate writers and written stories since she was 10.
+She has been a part of a professional writer’s group since 2007, published two novels, writing two more novels now, consulted and counseled writers, had scripts optioned, won awards, mentored graduate candidate writers and written stories since she was 10.

 Since then, she has been actively writing scripts, novels, commercials, and poems, several of which have been published and optioned.
 It’s Gayvin’s goal to create stories that embody the human experience, bringing forth stories and characters that enlighten and entertain audiences.

 From Q & A with Gayvin Powers, by Shut Up & Read, March 13, 2017: